leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

 Here is the [link] (https://www.geokniga.org/bookfiles/geokniga-dvizhenie-zhidkostey-i-gazov-v-prirodnyh-plastah-gibarenblatt-vmentov-vmryzhik.pdf).
 Please contact me if you want it removed.

-I translated a relevant section about Darcy's law using ***** translate as I don't speak Russian at all.
+I translated a relevant section about Darcy's law using some translating engine as I don't speak Russian at all.
 It is interesting to see how much more elegant the Russian version is both mathematically and in writing, even if it is a translation.

 I will be making gradual improvements of the translation and math as it is still full of mistakes.

+The following is from Barenblatt et al. (1984):

 Darcy's law limits of its applicability and clarifications